syncfusion-content/ej2-heatmap-docs/ej2-javascript/heatmap-chart/events.md

 ## cellRender

 The [cellRender](../api/heatmap/cellrender/) event will be triggered before each HeatMap cell is rendered.
-To know more about the arguments of this event, refer [here](../api/heatmap/iCellEventArgs/).
+To know more about arguments of this event, refer [here](../api/heatmap/iCellEventArgs/).

 {% if page.publishingplatform == "typescript" %}